New Insulin Approval Pathway Could Increase Competition

 Editor’s Note: People who take insulin require consistently affordable and predictable sources of insulin at all times.
 If you or a loved one are struggling to afford or access insulin, you can build custom plans based on your personal circumstances through our tool, GetInsulin.org.

-The FDA has announced a new regulatory pathway for biologic drugs, including insulin, aiming to simplify the approval process for biosimilar insulins.
+The U.S. Food and Drug Administration (FDA) has announced a new regulatory pathway for biologic drugs, including insulin, aiming to simplify the approval process for biosimilar insulins.
 The new pathway will also simplify the process for labeling biosimilar insulins as interchangeable with their existing product counterparts.
 In their statement, the FDA shared that the new regulatory pathway “is expected to increase patient access, adding more choices and potentially reducing costs of these vital therapies.”

 The Public Health Service Act places biosimilar insulins into the same regulatory pathway as their biologic counterparts.
 Biosimilars are essentially the generic versions of biologics, but the term generic only applies to fully synthetic drugs.
 Biosimilar is the term used for products that are made from living organisms.